NevermindNilas/TheAnimeScripter/README.md

 - Placed Output in the same folder as input
 - Fixed requirements.txt issue where it wouldn't download torch compiled with CUDA
 - kind-model now defaults to shufflecugan
+- Fixed issue when input path has spaces